mk-devc/PyAlgo/Heap/README.md

 ## Updating

 Updates value of a key in the binary heap by making use of the key index table.
 It is efficient as it works as a look up rather than scanning through the whole array.
+The figure below we see that we would like to change the key Carly to a value 1.
+As we can see, the heap order is not statisfied ( min heap ) as the parent with a value of 5 is larger compared to value of 1.
+Here we perform the siwim function, while keeping track of the im and pm array till the heap order is satisfied.

 ![alt text](https://github.com/MK-1729/PyAlgo/blob/main/Heap/img/ipq_updating_1.PNG)

+The heap order is statisfied and the im and pm array are being kept track off.

 ![alt text](https://github.com/MK-1729/PyAlgo/blob/main/Heap/img/ipq_updating_2.PNG)